Link Machine Learning (LML) 24 Hour Trading Volume Tops $18,049.00

-Link Machine Learning (CURRENCY:LML) traded down 2.4% against the US dollar during the twenty-four hour period ending at 18:00 PM ET on August 29th.
-Link Machine Learning has a total market capitalization of $2.71 million and approximately $18,049.00 worth of Link Machine Learning was traded on exchanges in the last 24 hours.
-During the last seven days, Link Machine Learning has traded 8.6% lower against the US dollar.
-One Link Machine Learning coin can currently be purchased for $0.0226 or 0.00000046 BTC on popular cryptocurrency exchanges.
+Link Machine Learning (CURRENCY:LML) traded down 2.4% against the U.S. dollar during the 24-hour period ending at 15:00 PM ET on August 30th.
+In the last seven days, Link Machine Learning has traded 8.6% lower against the U.S. dollar.
+Link Machine Learning has a market cap of $2.71 million and approximately $18,049.00 worth of Link Machine Learning was traded on exchanges in the last 24 hours.
+One Link Machine Learning coin can currently be bought for approximately $0.0226 or 0.00000046 BTC on popular exchanges.

 - Tether (USDT) traded 0% higher against the dollar and now trades at $1.00 or 0.00002051 BTC.